 On defendant’s motion, the trial court reduced the amount of punitive damages to $50,000 for the plaintiff with the $5,600 compensatory damages award.
 The court stated that the punitive damages were too high and should be less than 10 times the amount of compensatory damages awarded to that plaintiff.

 The plaintiff appealed to the Virginia Supreme Court, which found that the trial court’s reduction of punitive damages was in error.
 After reviewing the circumstances of the accident, the Supreme Court stated that the original amount of $100,000 was high but not unreasonable or excessive in light of the defendant’s conduct (which included previous DUI charges on multiple occasions) and the plaintiff’s potential loss.
 The Court reinstated the $100,000 award.

 While this case does not establish a rule for calculating punitive damages, it does demonstrate the approach of Virginia courts in reviewing punitive damage awards.

 Talk with an Experienced Virginia Beach Personal Injury Lawyer

-If you’ve been seriously injured in any kind of accident that was another person’s fault, Virginia Beach personal injury attorney Jeffrey Brooke is here to help.
+If you’ve been seriously injured in any kind of accident that was another person’s fault, Virginia Beach car crash lawyer Jeffrey Brooke is here to help.
 At The Jeff Brooke Team, we always have your and your family’s best interests at heart and aggressively pursue your case to get the full compensation you deserve.
 Contact us by phone at (757) 347-8524 or by using our online contact form.